of the Audubon Society of Missouri

 Brian Hidden, MS student, will discuss linking waterfowl distribution and abundance to spatial and temporal distribution and abundance of wetland habitat.
 His research is partitioned into three objectives aimed at addressing the deficiencies in wetland dynamics and how they influence dabbling duck distribution in Missouri.

 Eric Fishel, MS student, will speak on breeding bird associations with urban residential land management practices in Columbia, Missouri.
-He is studying the current land management practices of Columbia residents, how the residents might alter their management strategies in response to climate change, and how these strategies might affect the avian communities associated with these lands.
+He is studying the current land management practices of Columbia residents, how the residents might alter their management strategies in response to climate change, and how these strategies might affect the avian communities associated with

 Additional Information about the Saturday Evening Presenter